straubt1/tfe-saml-okta/README.md

 You will need a company email address, but in my case I was able to use an alias in `tstraub+oktaadmin@hashicorp.com` as the Okta Admin user.
 This user will only be used to configure Okta, not to access TFE.

-Once you sign up, you should have access to domain in the format of "https://dev-[Some Random Numbers]-admin.okta.com", this will be your Okta Portal.
+Once you sign up, you should have access to domain in the format of "dev-[Some Random Numbers]-admin.okta.com", this will be your Okta Portal.

 ### Configure Okta